“The way to beauty may not be the most attractive, but the admiring glances that result are worth it.” – Americans at Work: Barbers

 In the past, barbers began as apprentices, learning on the job, which could be unfortunate for their customers.

-Today, barbers must go to school, pass examines and be licensed to work professionally.
+Today, barbers must go to school, pass examinations, and be licensed to work professionally.

 Later, he might become a journeyman, then open his own shop, where he will pass on the craft to a new generation of apprentices.